yonaskolb/XcodeGen/Docs/ProjectSpec.md

 This will provide default build settings for a certain platform.
 It can be any of the following:

+- `auto` (available only when we use `supportedDestinations`)
 - `iOS`
 - `macOS`
 - `tvOS`
 - `watchOS`
 - `visionOS` (`visionOS` doesn't support Carthage usage)

+Note that when we use supported destinations with Xcode 14+ we can avoid the definition of platform that fallbacks to the `auto` value.

 **Multi Platform targets**